-When we look at the percentage of pristine night skies, free of light pollution, Herefordshire slips to 3rd on the list with only 60% of truly dark skies.
-Northumberland is 1st with 72% of pristine dark skies (with a combined average of 87%).
-Cumbria has 62% of truly dark skies (85% average).
+In 2016, after a nationwide Star Count, we were delighted to report that Herefordshire enjoyed the darkest skies in England - however this figure was based on average light levels.
+Once we started looking at the percentage of pristine night skies observed, free of light pollution, Herefordshire slipped to 3rd on the list with only 60% of truly dark skies.
+Northumberland was 1st with 72% of pristine dark skies (with a combined average of 87%).
+Cumbria had 62% of truly dark skies (85% average).

 Herefordshire Council deserves to be congratulated on its work in recent years to improve the Herefordshire street lights with LEDs, which has done much to reduce light pollution within the county.
 Running between 2008 and 2016, the project to replace the majority of the 12,000 council-owned lights with LEDs was completed, with around 9,000 street lights included in a dimming programme.
 The project has cost £7 million and will save an estimated £16 million in energy and maintenance costs over 20 years.
-This has been cited as an example of good practice in the new CPRE Night Blight report, which was launched alongside new, interactive maps of England's night skies, to showcase the darkest areas and the extent of light pollution in England.
+This has been cited as an example of good practice in the CPRE Night Blight report published in June 2016, alongside interactive maps of England's night skies, to showcase the darkest areas and the extent of light pollution in England.

-However, there is room to further improve the quality of Herefordshire night skies.
+There is still room to further improve the quality of Herefordshire night skies.
 “Councils can reduce light levels through better planning.
-The benefits of dark skies, for health, education and tourism, are now being recognised.
+The benefits of dark skies, for health, education and tourism, are now being recognised."

 Health - Research shows that light pollution can have a harmful effect on residents and wildlife, including disrupted sleep, and in some cases has driven people to move house.
 Studies suggest that exposure to light at night can disrupt the body’s production of melatonin, a brain hormone best known for its daily role in resetting the body’s biological clock.